AmateurECE/Banweb-Crawler/README.md

 <p>This repository presents a web-based application that builds your future.
 In
   a way, of course.
 This application is built for MTU students who are frustrated with Banweb's usual interface.</p>
 <p>So what does it do?
-Banweb Crawler builds presents you, the student, with
+Banweb Crawler presents you, the student, with
   schedule options that fit your needs, and your timeline.
 It builds you a custom schedule based on requirements that you set forth.
 In other words, Banweb Crawler is the academic advisor that listens.</p>
 <p>This repository is split into two sub-projects.
-These are
+They are
   explained below:</p>
 <ul>
   <li><b>Python:</b> This directory contains the impelentation of the application